Better-Boy/minds-java-sdk/README.md

 mvn clean install
 ```

-Once this is done, that jar is created in the `target` folder.
+Once this is done, the jar is created in the `target` folder.
 To add this as a dependency to maven project, use the following command:

 ```bash
 mvn install:install-file -Dfile=minds-java-sdk-1.0.0.jar -DgroupId=org.mindsdb.sdk -DartifactId=minds-java-sdk -Dversion=1.0.0 -Dpackaging=jar